-Georgia secretary of state will re-certify election results, confirming Biden’s win again
+Georgia Secretary of State will re-certify election results, confirming Biden’s win again

 Georgia has now counted its presidential ballots three times, the Washington Post reports.
-The most recent recount was requested by the campaign for President Donald Trump, which has refuted the state’s results with still-unproven claims of voter fraud.
+The most recent recount was requested by the campaign for Pres.
+Donald Trump, which has refuted the state’s results with still unproven claims of voter fraud.

-While the recount, which included a rescan of hand-counted ballots, will likely slightly alter Biden’s vote lead of 12,670, it’s not expected to be significant enough to change the outcome.
+While the recount, which included a re-scan of hand-counted ballots, will likely slightly alter Biden’s vote lead of 12,670, it’s not expected to be a significant enough to change the outcome.

-For weeks, Raffensperger has faced mounting pressure from Trump, the president’s campaign and many of its supporters to stop certification and/or fully overturn results.
+For weeks, Raffensperger has faced mounting pressure from Trump, the Trump campaign, and many of its supporters, to stop certification and/or fully overturn results.

 “Continuing to make debunked claims of a stolen election is hurting our state,” Raffensperger said during a news conference Monday morning.
 “The president has his due process rights, and those are available to him.
 It’s time we all focus on the future and growth.”